-The Portfolio's inception date - September 13, 1993
+Effective April 13, 2020, Matthew Peron is the Portfolio Manager of the Portfolio and provides general oversight of the Research Team.

-‡ As stated in the prospectus.
-See Financial Highlights for actual expense ratios during the reporting period.
+- The Portfolio's inception date September 13, 1993 - ‡ As stated in the prospectus.
+See Financial Highlights for actual expense ratios during the reporting period. - Since inception return is not shown for the index because the index's inception date differs significantly from the Portfolio's inception date.

-Janus Henderson VIT Research Portfolio (unaudited) Expense Examples
+Janus Henderson VIT Global Research Portfolio (unaudited) Expense Examples